7 credit management techniques that will save you time

 As mentioned above, it is of course logical to prioritise overdue invoices as they will likely become harder to collect the longer they go unpaid.

-But, if you’re spending so much time chasing overdue payments that the rest of your sales ledger gets neglected, you could find that this creates a snowball effect which drains resource and exacerbates any cash flow problems being caused by late payment.
+But, if you spend so much time chasing overdue payments that you neglect the rest of your sales ledger, it could drain your resources and exacerbate any cash flow problems you’re experiencing.

 In these circumstances, a debt collection agency can be invaluable.
 They will use their expertise to recover debts that are proving challenging.